 You can use any other loads to make your structure or design interesting.
 These can include LEDs, incandescent bulbs, motors, capacitors.
 These do not have to be new items; you can dissect and scrounge things from all sorts of devices.
 We love cutting up old holiday bulb strings and finding parts in old electronic devices.
-They key to using items that you find is can they be powered by the solar panels that you are using.
+The key question to ask yourself when using items that you find is: can they be powered by the solar panels that you are using?

 Pre-manufactured circuits or circuitry kits are allowed (little bits, snap circuits, etc), but will be noted in the judging process.